goreleaser/goreleaser/docs/100-nfpm.md

     "scripts/etc/init.d/": "/etc/init.d"
 ```

-Note that GoReleaser will not install `fpm`, `rpmbuild` or any of their
+Note that GoReleaser will not install `rpmbuild` or any dependencies for you.
-dependencies for you. `nfpm` is used as a lib, so it is included in
-GoReleaser binaries, but you still need to install `rpmbuild` to generate
-RPM packages.
+As for now, `rpmbuild` is recommended if you want to generate rpm packages.
+You can install it with `apt-get install rpm` or `brew install rpm`.